rishitagupta11/Sales-data-Analysis/README.md

 # SuperStore Sales-data-Analysis

+OBJECTIVE:
-Objective:To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 DESCRIPTION:
 1. Dashboard Creation: Identify the KPI's, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.